 A deciduous shrub or tree 10–13 m in the wild.
 Bark grey-brown.
 Branchlets reddish-brown, inconspicuously striped, glabrous.
-Buds stipitate, ovate-lanceolate, with two pairs of valvate scales.
+Buds stipitate, ovate-lanceolate, with 2 pairs of valvate scales.
 Leaves triangular-ovate, 5–10 × 7–11 cm, base cordate, palmately 5-lobed, upper surface dark green, lower surface paler, often with rusty pubescence in secondary vein axils and along secondary veins, margins sharply doubly serrate, lobes ovate with apex acuminate to caudately acuminate; petiole 3–5 cm long, reddish, glabrous or pubescent and slightly grooved; autumn colour yellow to red.
 Inflorescence axillary or terminal, racemose, erect, ~10 flowered, 2–5 cm long.
 Flowers yellowish-green, 5-merous, usually androdioecious; pedicels 1–1.5 cm long, sepals narrowly oblong 0.4–0.5 cm long, petals obovate-oblong, slightly shorter than, or as long as, sepals, stamens 8, inserted outside the nectar disc.
 Samaras 1.4–2.3 cm long, wings spreading obtusely.
 Flowering April to July (Japan), fruiting in October.
 (Ogata 1999; van Gelderen & van Gelderen 1999).

 Distribution Japan Southern Kuriles, Hokkaido, northern and central Honshu, Shikoku, Kyushu.

 Habitat Cool temperate to subalpine forests, often along ridges of higher mountain slopes.

 Conservation status Least concern (LC)